tythe-protocol/tythe/README.md

+# Status

+This project is on indefinite pause while I work on other things.
+I hope to come back to it someday.

+I think the beginning of the crawl system is pretty cool though.
+Feel free to lift it.

 # Overview

 Tythe is a simple, open, and transparent way for companies to fund the Open Source Software they rely on.